Areas of Focus

 Purpose – responding to life’s calling(s), facing challenges, gathering resources, drawing upon personal and shared values, and collaborating with compassion to make a positive difference in the world:

-Heroine/Hero’s Journey; Imagining Dreams and Visions of a Better World; Compassionate Relationships; Facing Life, Wellbeing, and Death; Aging with Consciousness; Exploring Human Potential and the Brain; and Values-Based Transformational Leadership
+Heroine/Hero’s Journey; Imagining Dreams and Visions of a Better World; Empathy, Compassion, and Compassionate Relationships; Facing Life, Wellbeing, and Death; Aging with Consciousness; Exploring Human Potential and the Brain; and Values and Values-Based Transformational Leadership

 Community – returning the Treasure, building on collective values, embodying dreams and visions, sharing resources, becoming Global Citizens and Universal Humans, developing as Social Artists, nurturing community(ies), supporting collective empowerment, and activating the Anima Mundi: